- Library Overview

 Scope and Contents

-The collection consists of 8 large format photographs which are undated but thought to have been made in ca. 1910.
+The collection consists of 1 box of 8 large format photographs which are undated but thought to have been made in ca. 1910.
 The photographs, made by Getz, are 18.5 x 24 cm. and mounted on boards 32 x 38 cm.
 All document La Paix, including interior and exterior views.
 Some images show people who are mostly identified.

 Arrangement unknown.
 Inventory from accession document.